alexs2112/MonoRogue/Roadmap.md

     * This will require parsing notifications when messages are updated, rather than when the player receives them
     * Might need to parse every time draw is called, otherwise it wont account for mousing over things...

- * Dungeon features and fancier rooms, make the dungeon look a little better...
-    * Load pregenerated dungeon vaults when generating the dungeon, this could get a little tricky with hallways
-       * Load the vault when carving rooms, then mark its position in a list to finalize the vault afterwards

  * Music and sound effects
     * Main menu music
     * Main game music